JCoffey24/LiveGL/README.md

 - If there is no audio coming through a track, or its muffled, make sure SPECTRUM is on and not in preview mode.

+- If you are unable to load videos or .obj files, update Ableton Live to the latest version.
+If this problem persists, email me.

 # Tips

 - Starter Settings: After loading a video to the BG, map some LFOs to color parameters, map SPECTRUM to brightness or another color effect , and use DIAL to move objects around, select shapes, or automate other video fx parameters.